nerdynextdoor/Go_QR_Grid/README.md

    "-BGsize int" For Size of Background Image Width and Height in Pixels

+   "-Output string"
+        This is output path of the Image, Default path is the program folder (default "./")

   "-QRnum int" For Number of QRcodes

   "-QRsize int" For Size of QRcodes Width and Height in Pixels